 Next, persimmon trees are sensitive to cold; temperatures that dip below 10 degrees F. (-17 C.) can damage the tree and any tender buds.
-They grow best in USDA growing zones 7-10 and will go dormant in the winter months.
+They grow best in USDA growing zones 7 to 10 and will go dormant in the winter months.
 Persimmons also don’t do well in ultra-sweltering hot, desert-like conditions.

 Plant the tree in an area with good drainage, as standing water has an adverse effect on fruit production.
-Plant the trees 20 feet apart or so; the trees will attain heights of between 20-30 feet.
+Plant the trees 20 feet (6 m.) apart or so; the trees will attain heights of between 20 to 30 feet (6-9 m.).
 Persimmons like mildly acidic soil of around 6.5 to 7.5 pH.
-Cut the tree down to about three feet at planting and continue to prune for the first few years to maintain a vase shape.
+Cut the tree down to about 3 feet (1 m.) at planting and continue to prune for the first few years to maintain a vase shape.

 Use a 10-10-10 or 16-16-16 fertilizer in February or March.
 Keep the trees watered, especially during spring into the fall.
-Keep in mind that healthy trees grow up to a foot a year but can take up to 7 to 10 years to produce fruit, so be patient.
+Keep in mind that healthy trees grow up to a foot (31 cm.) a year but can take up to seven to ten years to produce fruit, so be patient.